RedSQL/personal-scripts-and-misc/kservices5/README.md

 This should work on X11 too - just install `xclip` and replace all `wl-copy` instances with `xclip`.

 Alternatively, if you want, you can opt for a... less elegant method of copying stuff - via a DBus!
 For that, you do not need `wl-clipboard`, and instead of calling `wl-copy` you just call: `dbus-send --type=method_call --dest=org.kde.klipper /klipper org.kde.klipper.klipper.setClipboardContents string:"%u"` instead.
+As a bonus to removing a dependency, this method is **compositor protocol agnostic** - it will run both under X11 Plasma and Wayland Plasma.
+Sadly, it's not as elegant and I opted for `wl-clipboard` instead, since this is a personal desktop file script.
+However, you are free to change it though if it bothers you much - it's open source, after all!